🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Who invented prediction markets?

-Robin Hanson at George Mason University constructed the theoretical framework during the 1990s.
-Operational deployment commenced with the Iowa Electronic Markets established in 1988.
+Robin Hanson at George Mason University constructed the intellectual scaffolding during the 1990s.
+The Iowa Electronic Markets, launched in 1988, pioneered real-world deployment.

 Can prediction markets be manipulated?